melamedlab/AutoimmuneEpilepsy/README.md

 # Autoimmune Epilepsy
-Code for the paper "Altered Cytokine Profile and Autoantibody Discovery in Seronegative Autoimmune Epilepsy" pre-printed on BioRxiv
+Code for the paper "Altered Cytokine Profile and Autoantibody Discovery in Seronegative Autoimmune Epilepsy" pre-printed on MedRxiv